dimitri/pgcopydb/docs/resume.rst

 section :ref:`pgcopydb_concurrency` and has to do with using many concurrent worker processes to implement parallelism.

-When using multiple worker processes, it is important that pgcopydb operations produce consistent output.
-It is essential to guarantee that the same source schema and data set is used by every single worker process throughout the operations lifecycle.
+Even when using multiple worker processes, it is important that pgcopydb operations are consistent.
+It is essential to guarantee that the same source schema and data set are used by every single worker process throughout the operations.

 Consistency with multiple Postgres sessions is achieved thanks to Postgres' ability to export and import snapshots.
 As per Postgres docs about `Snapshot